I want to comment on the whole half-time show/Super Bowl discussion, as I feel it is important to articulate and put it in perspective.

 It is all an illusion.
 True love is forever.
 It can never be broken – the bonds too deep and secure – eternal in the cosmic vastness of existence.

 Love gets past the guards of deception – nothing can block its way – for it is always there.
 It was there at the beginning before time began – the great experiment.
 And it has not been affected – it has not.
 It is still true and unyielding.
 Patiently waiting – its knowing beyond the conception of small minds.
 Power beyond measure.
-It is true my love, it is true.

 A common myth in abusive relationships is that they are codependent – codependency is a label that refers to people who are chemically dependent on substances such as alcohol and narcotics – so that when they try to quit they suffer traumatic physical symptoms.